strannikov

 About Me

-Took to verse unaccountably in Spring 2016.
 October 2020: @ Chiron Review.
 November 2020: Pushcart nomination for "Bruegel days, nights by Bosch" courtesy of Amantine B. and Literati Magazine.

 Why do you write?

 Flannery O'Connor answered as well as any: "Because I'm good at it."
 Naturally, I don't write as well as Cousin Flannery, but that's her fault, not mine.
-While she mastered the short story to get the ordeal of writing over as promptly as possible, flash and verse offer even more immediate relief.
+While she mastered the short story to get the ordeal of writing over as promptly as possible, flash and verse often offer more immediate relief.

 Mottos and maxims: